 Issues Potentially Significant Impact Project Impact Adequately Addressed in LRDP Program EIR Less Than Significant with Project- level Mitigation Incorporated Less Than Significant Impact No Impact 4.
-CL JLTURAL/PALEONTOLOGICAL F RESOURCES - Would the proj ect: a.
-Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5? b. change in the significance of an archaeological resource pursuant to Section 15064.5?
-C. Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • d.
-Disturb any human remains, including those interred outside of dedicated cemeteries? • TRIBAL CULTURAL RESOURCES Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or
+Cl JLTURAL/PALEONTOLOGICAL F RESOURCES - Would the project ect: a.
+Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5? • b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? - C. Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?